-Pursed lip breathing is a technique for slowing the rate of breathing and making each breath more effective by keeping the airways open longer.
-When your breathing is more effective, you won’t be working as hard to breathe.
-So any shortness of breath should improve, and that may help to reduce wheezing.
+Pursed lip breathing is a technique for slowing your rate of breathing.
+It can make each breath more effective by keeping the airways open longer.
+When your breathing is more effective, you don’t work as hard to breathe.
+Shortness of breath may improve, which may help reduce wheezing.

 To practice this technique, start by relaxing your neck and shoulders.
 Inhale slowly through your nose for two counts, then pucker your lips as if you were going to make a whistling sound.
 Exhale slowly for four counts.
 Repeat this exercise several times until you feel more at ease.
 Your wheezing may subside or at least improve somewhat after pursed lip breathing.

 For some people, exercising in dry, cold weather can cause their airways to tighten.
 As your breathing increases, you may start to wheeze.
-This is known as exercise-induced bronchoconstriction, and it can affect people both with or without chronic asthma.
+This is known as exercise-induced bronchoconstriction, which can affect people with or without chronic asthma.

 - chest pain

 - rapid breathing that you can’t control with breathing exercises